Acren/RichTextBlockInlineDecorator/README.md

-# UE4 RichTextBlock Inline Decorator
+# RichTextBlock Inline Decorator
-This is a decorator for the RichTextBlock widget in engine version 4.20 and later.
+This is a decorator for the RichTextBlock widget in Unreal Engine version 4.20 and later.

 ![Demo Image](https://i.imgur.com/YQcisz0.png)